aks-bhatia/Ethereum_Blockchain_Test/README.md

 ### Name - Akshay kumar.

-# Project Title - API for getting total balance of a list of address.
+# Project Title - API for getting the total balance of a list of addresses..

 > ### Dependencies and steps on how to install